RSakuras/SummerSchoolProject/README.md

 so i spent this week on learning and trying to understand what was made.

 Week 3 and 4
+Backtracked a bit on Week 2s idea, instead building a 2nd project where i try to build same thing i build in main with help of some guides, incase i notice lack of understanding in order to increase understanding.
 Learned a bunch and researched about building UI in turn based game in more efficent manner.
 Also studied and and tried a bunch of thing with event dispatchers as that was completly new to me